 We’re limiting the number of visitors to our hospitals and birth centers to lower the spread of COVID-19.
-You can have one support person with you in the delivery room (if they don’t have any symptoms of COVID-19).
+You can have two support persons with you in the delivery room (if they don’t have any symptoms of COVID-19), including a doula.

 You’ll also have the support and expertise of our team of nurses, doctors, midwives, and other labor and delivery specialists to care for you every step of the way.

 No, a hospital-based birth center is still the safest place to deliver your baby.
 Unexpected complications can arise during labor and delivery.
 At a birth center, doctors and nurses are there to help with any difficulties.

 Our hospital-based birth centers are dedicated to caring for mothers and babies.
 We’re taking rigorous steps to keep all our patients – including and especially our littlest ones – safe during the COVID-19 outbreak.

 According to the CDC, pregnant women are at the same risk of getting COVID-19 as adults who aren’t pregnant.
 However, pregnant women are more likely to have other similar conditions, like respiratory colds and fatigue.